The Story of St Andrew

 Conclusion of the Story of St Andrew

 Saint Andrew is the customer saint of Scotland, Greece, and Russia and became Christ’s first disciple.
 There are around six hundred pre-Reformation church buildings in England named after Saint Andrew, according to Scotland’s handful of church buildings of all denominations named after the saint.
-Nevertheless, Scotland followed Andrew as its customer – likely because Saint Andrew, being the brother of Saint Peter, gave the Scots big political leverage with the Pope in pleading for assist towards the belligerent English!
+Nevertheless, Scotland followed Andrew as its customer – likely because Saint Andrew, being the brother of Saint Peter, gave the Scots big political leverage with the Pope in pleading for assistance towards the belligerent English!